visco-ufsm/ERP-transform-pruning/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Running the Experiments
+## Running the Experiment

-The main experiment can be executed using:
+The example implementation can be executed using:

 ```bash
 python main.py